 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Wisconsin Bank & Trust to Other Competitive Offers

 |Product||Current Terms and Rates||Minimum Balance for APY|

 |Checking Account||0.505% APY||$1|

 |Certificates of Deposit|| ||$1000 for all terms|

 Wisconsin Bank & Trust has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Wisconsin Bank & Trust does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Wisconsin Bank & Trust does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Wisconsin Bank & Trust's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Wisconsin Bank & Trust's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a Wisconsin Bank & Trust Near Me

-Wisconsin Bank & Trust has 20 branches across the U.S.Back to Overview
+Wisconsin Bank & Trust has 20 physical branches across the U.S.Back to Overview